frmichel/sparql-micro-service/README.md

 This project is a prototype PHP implementation for JSON-based Web APIs.
 It comes with three example SPARQL micro-services, designed in the context of a biodiversity-related use case:
 - flickr/getPhotosByGroupByTag: searches a Flickr group for photos with a given tag.
 We use it to search the [*Encyclopedia of Life* Flickr group](https://www.flickr.com/groups/806927@N20) for photos of a given taxon: photos of this group are tagged with the scientific name of the taxon they represent, formatted as ```taxonomy:binomial=<scientific name>```.
 - macaulaylibrary/getAudioByTaxon retrieves audio recordings for a given taxon name from the [Macaulay Library](https://www.macaulaylibrary.org/), a scientific media archive related to birds, amphibians, fishes and mammals.
-- musicbrainz/getSongByName searches the [MusicBrainz music information encyclopedia](https://musicbrainz.org/) for music tunes whose title match a given name with a minimum confidence of 90%.
+- musicbrainz/getSongByName searches the [MusicBrainz music information encyclopedia](https://musicbrainz.org/) for music tunes whose titles match a given name with a minimum confidence of 90%.

 ## The SPARQL Micro-Service Architecture